rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 store.nextQuestion();
 ```

-While it's not really a class how a language like Java, Ruby, or Python would define it, because JavaScript doesn't have the engine underneath for many class features.
+This is not really a [class](https://en.wikipedia.org/wiki/Class_(computer_programming)) how a language like Java, Ruby, or Python would define it, because JavaScript doesn't have the engine underneath for many class features.
 This is an emulation of how classes behave, using the native JavaScript prototype chain.

 If you haven't used class-oriented languages before this course, then these descriptions may be confusing.
 For now, the takeaway is that **function constructors** or the **class** syntax exist to let you *create objects with functions that can be applied to those objects.* Remember our original OOP definition at the top of this article?